Nobel Foundation says two literature prizes to be awarded this year

 “It will again be possible to award the Nobel prize in literature and this autumn laureates for both 2018 and 2019 will be selected,” it said in a statement.

-The Nobel Foundation last year stopped the Academy from awarding the prize after a string of sexual misconduct allegations against the husband of one of the members effectively paralyzed the literary body.
+The Nobel Foundation last year stopped the Academy from awarding the prize after a string of sexual misconduct allegations against the husband of one of the members effectively paralysed the literary body.
+(Reporting by Esha Vaish and Helena Soderpalm; editing by Niklas Pollard)